-The “Algar de Benagil” cave is an iconic sight in Europe with the open ‘eye’ formation making it top of every photographer’s list and a must-see for visitors to Portugal.
+The “Algar de Benagil” cave is an iconic sight in Europe, and you can visit it from Benagil on a Boat Tour or doing Stand Up Paddle, with the open ‘eye’ formation making it top of every photographer’s list and a must-see for visitors to Portugal.

 If you’re travelling by car, you will be pleased to hear that additional car parking has been added to the town making it even easier to visit Benagil.
 However if you prefer a more relaxed journey to Benagil then boat trips are available from many of the marinas in the Algarve.

 A large, red stone, Moorish Castle dominates the skyline and is surrounded by traditional buildings that are home to a variety of restaurants, great cafes, homes and shops.
 Silves was hugely important historically, and you’ll find a couple of museums near the centre, with one in the castle itself and one in the lower part of the city.

 Great for local food, famous for oranges and they also host a fantastic, medieval festival in the middle of August every year.
 Sensible footwear is recommended as the steep cobbles can be really difficult to navigate.